German Shepherd Now

 Genetics play a large role, but several factors are within your control.
 Buying from a breeder who screens for hip and elbow dysplasia (OFA-certified parents) may reduce orthopedic risk.
 Preventive gastropexy can lower the risk of fatal bloat.
 Maintaining lean body weight reduces joint stress.
 Regular veterinary care can catch conditions like EPI early.
 None of these eliminate risk entirely, but they can meaningfully reduce both the likelihood and the cost of major health events.

-Should I ask a breeder about health testing?
+Should I ask a breeder about health testing before buying?

 Sources